philipjc/old_philipjc/_posts/2015-05-07-JavaScript-Part-1.markdown

 {% endhighlight %}

-This
+This.
 An unusual concept and one that can get tricky to explain is 'this'.
 This, can get interesting to read when explaining this on this blog post as this can easily get this out of context, hahaha a little joke.
 'this' normally refers to an object but it can be different values depending where it is used, when I say where it is used I literally mean using the keyword 'this' as a reference.
 The value of 'this' inside a new immediately invoked function expression is undefined as it is not set to anything.
 However, if we are inside a function that is the property of an object, 'this' will point toward that object.
 Outside of the function, 'this' points to the global window object, this is because defining a function in global scope automatically makes it a property of the window object.
 We can use functions to create instances of objects, in this case, 'this' points to the instantiated object. 'this' is also different with events, when the ui creates an event, 'this' points toward the element that triggers the event, if a button is clicked for example the button is 'this'.
 The methods .call, .bind and .apply can help us to point 'this' in different directions, we will see more on these methods another time.

 When creating your variables and functions name, we need to consider reserved words, also known as keywords.
 To avoid conflicting with JS and it's API's try to make your identifiers unique and semantic to your project.
 Most browsers or IDE's will alert you to the fact you are trying to use a keyword, like 'window' for example.
 As you learn JS better, you will come to realize what names not to use.
 JSlint or JShint can also help us to pick up error in our code, these perform static analysis on our code and inform us of mistakes. however key words could be used as property key names inside objects because we can wrap them in quotes, and then use bracket notation to access the properties.
 I prefer to stick with unique naming.